Home

 T H E A T R E

-The word theatre derives from the Ancient Greek theatron - meaning "the seeing place".
+The word theatre was derived from the Ancient Greek word theatron - meaning "the seeing place".
 It’s where the audience sits.

 Method Acting